changeworld/azure-docs.pl-pl/articles/virtual-machines/linux/redhat-create-upload-vhd.md

 1. Uruchom następujące polecenia, aby anulować aprowizację maszyny wirtualnej i przygotować je do inicjowania obsługi na platformie Azure:

+        # Mote: if you are migrating a specific virtual machine and do not wish to create a generalized image,
+        # skip the deprovision step
         # sudo waagent -force -deprovision

         # export HISTSIZE=0